Gwen B. Giles

 Gwen B. Giles (May 14, 1932 - March 26, 1986), was the first African-American woman in the Missouri senate.
-Giles was involved in the civil rights movement and Democratic politics while working to improve life for the American Americans living in St. Louis, Missouri.
+Giles was involved in the civil rights movement and Democratic politics while working to improve life for the African Americans living in St. Louis, Missouri.
 Throughout her career, she was a leader in her community and an activist toward African American equality.

 Early life

 Gwen B. Giles was born on May 14, 1932, in Atlanta, Georgia to Dennis and Irene Burdette.
 In 1935, the Burdette family moved to St. Louis, Missouri where she attended St. Rita Academy and graduated from St. Alphonsus Ligouri High School.
 She went on to take classes at St. Louis and Washington Universities.
 In 1955, she married Eddie E. Giles and had a son, Karl, and a daughter, Carla.
 Later in her life, she married John W. Holmes Jr.